slatedocs/slate/source/index.html.md

 When you kill a player, you are awarded the resources they were carrying.
 If you do not have enough room to carry them, they will drop on the ground, where everyone can collect them.

 A player can only carry a certain amount of minerals before they need to be deposited into their house.
-This capacity can be increased by purchasing the *Carrying Capacity* upgrade and the Backpakc item.
+This capacity can be increased by purchasing the *Carrying Capacity* upgrade and the *Backpack* item.

 <aside class="warning">
 Keep in mind that when we say "adjacent to a tile" we mean that your player must be at X+/- one or Y+/- one.
 In other terms, standing on a tile diagonal to the target tile will NOT work.